basiaz79/My-Portfolio/README.md

 ideas are shared, challenges are tackled collectively, and successes are celebrated together

+I enjoy working in a team and collaborating with others.
+I am looking for a company where I could use my skills and become a valuable team member.

 If you are looking for a QA Engineer with strong analytical skills, and a passion for creating high-quality products, please feel free to contact me.